-She assists in the full range of competition law work; cartels, co-operations with competitors and information exchange, vertical restraints and abuse of a dominant position.
-Furthermore Elisabeth advises on strategic issues and handle merger filings to the Swedish Competition Authority and the European Commission and coordinate multi-jurisdictional filings.
+She assists in the full range of competition law work; cartels, co-operations with competitors and information exchanges, vertical restraints and abuse of a dominant position.
+Furthermore, Elisabeth advises on strategic issues and handle merger filings to the Swedish Competition Authority and the European Commission and coordinate multi-jurisdictional filings.
 Moreover, Elisabeth has assisted in several dawn raids carried out by the Swedish Competition Authority and by the Commission and the consequent investigations and assisted with leniency applications.
 Elisabeth also assists with setting-up of compliance programs, holds trainings and with strategic issues.
-She also acts as counsel in competition law litigations in court and arbitration proceedings regarding fines, illegality and damages and in regulatory proceedings.
+She also acts as counsel in competition law litigations in court and arbitration proceedings regarding abuse of dominance, cartels, illegality and damages and in regulatory proceedings.

 Elisabeth is a frequent publisher of articles and a popular speaker and moderator.
 She is a guest lecturer in competition law at Stockholm University and also frequently speak at conferences and trainings.
-Elisabeth represents Sweden as a Non-Governmental Advisor to the International Competition Network, ICN and she is also a member of the ICC reference group for Competition as well as CSR.
-In addition Elisabeth is passionate about diversity and leadership issues through WizWomen and Women Leaders in Life Sciences.
+Elisabeth represents Sweden as a Non-Governmental Advisor to the International Competition Network, ICN and she is also a vice president of the ICC reference group for Competition.
+In addition, Elisabeth is passionate about diversity and leadership issues through WizWomen and Women Leaders in Life Sciences.